spacotto/ft_printf/README.md

 ## What is `printf`?
 `printf` is a **variadic function** that formats and prints data to standard output.
 It's one of the most commonly used functions in C, thus making it a good way to learn about variadic functions.
+>[NOTE]
+> A variadic function is a function that can accept a variable number of arguments, meaning its arity is not fixed.

 ## How does `printf` work?
 At its core, `printf`: